31 Funny Christmas Jokes for the Merriest Holiday

 (He points to a box, which I open.
 Inside is one of those obnoxious singing-and-dancing robot Christmas trees.
 I’m a bit shocked, as I had pointed out how much I hate these things when we went shopping the week before.)

 Me: “Uh, weren’t you listening when I said I thought these were the most annoying things ever?”

 Dad: “I know, I know.
 But … open that one next.”
 (This time he points to a long, heavy package.
 I open it up to reveal a sledgehammer.)

 Me: “Is this for what I think it’s for?”

 —From notalwaysrelated.com.
-If funny Christmas jokes are your thing, you’ll appreciate this list of Christmas gifts you hope you’ll never get.
+If funny Christmas jokes are your thing, you’ll appreciate this list of the funniest real Christmas gifts people actually received.

 —Bob Morris, from the New York Observer.
 Gotten a kick out of these funny Christmas jokes?
 Next, check out these funny Christmas cartoons.